-Decide together if your anger is something that may benefit from seeing a professional.
+Decide together if your anger may benefit from seeing a professional.
 There is no shame in seeing a therapist.
 More often than not, once a relationship is developed, people are happy to say how much they love therapy.

 Step 2: Release your guilt for struggling.

 Guilt will only cause you to remain stuck in negativity and inaction.
 No one wants to struggle with anger.
-Instead of feeling guilty, make the decision that you are ready to make a change and move forward.
+Instead of feeling guilty, decide that you are ready to make a change and move forward.

 Step 3.
 Make a list of things that are causing you stress.

-Once you’ve made a list of your stressors, you can identify what things can be changed and what things cannot.
-For example, poor eating can be improved.
+Once you’ve made a list of your stressors, you can identify what can be changed and what cannot.
+For example, you can improve poor eating.
 But having a husband that works night shifts may not be able to be changed.
-Sometimes it is enlightening to see how many stressors we have going on around us, and hopeful to see that there are easy changes that can be made to help our mood.
+Sometimes it is enlightening to see how many stressors we have going on around us, and hopeful because there are easy changes you can make to help your mood.
 For example, even though you may love watching late-night TV, it may not be the best choice if you wake up cranky and tired every morning.

 Step 4.
-Identify at least two new habits you can add to your life for self-care.
+Identify at least two new self-care habits you can add to your life.

-Once you’ve identified these habits, then schedule them into your daily life.
-If you know you love running, find a time that you can make sure this happens.
-If you know warm baths allow you to relax, then figure out the best way to fit this into your schedule.
-Often there is time for self-care, we don’t prioritize it, and that has to stop.
+Once you’ve identified these habits, schedule them in your daily life.
+If you know you love running, find a time to ensure this happens.
+If you know warm baths allow you to relax, figure out the best way to fit this into your schedule.
+Often there is time for self-care, but we don’t prioritize it, and that has to stop.
 Self-care has to be a priority when dealing with explosive emotions.

 Step 5.
-Develop a plan to figure what triggers your mom rage.
+Develop a plan to figure out what triggers your mom rage.

-Often it is the same patterns happening over and over that cause our emotions to build and build.
+Often, the same patterns happening over and over cause our emotions to build and build.
 But if we do not have a plan to react differently, we often continue in the same patterns.
 So write down at least three scenarios where you find yourself becoming triggered.
-Then write down a way to respond that is more effective and not rageful.
+Then write down a way to respond more effectively and not ragefully.
 Often, just doing anything differently can break a bad pattern with children.

-For example, if you get outraged when you see your house is messy, then help your children develop a chore system or way to pick up their area in a proactive way.
-Often, small proactive changes in the home can make a huge difference in the home’s emotional climate.
+For example, if you get outraged when you see your house is messy, then help your children develop a chore system or way to pick up their area in a proactive manner.
+Often, small proactive changes in the home can make a massive difference in the home’s emotional climate.

 Step 6: Lastly, develop a plan to calm yourself down when triggered.

-You can talk about this openly beforehand and let them know that when you are doing this.
+You can talk about this openly beforehand and tell them when you are doing it.
 It is because you do not want to yell and get mad.
-You can also come up with an activity they do during this time or a show they watch, so everyone has a plan in place.
+You can also come up with an activity they do during this time or a show they watch so everyone has a plan in place.
 And slowly but surely, everyone will see the benefit of this plan.
 You can even make a name for it like, “Mommy’s Time Out Time.”

 Mom rage is something that is not meant to be bottled up.
 Instead, address it and let it go!
 If you are struggling today, reach out to a friend and ask for help.
-There are therapists in every state that offer online therapy, and you can easily find a therapist near you.
+There are therapists in every state that offer online therapy, and you can find a therapist near you here.